Viral illness

 Prevention

-You can help prevent your child getting a virus by using good hygiene measures including:
+You can help reduce the changes of your child getting a virus by using good hygiene measures including:

 • not sharing cups or cutlery